JvanKatwijk/qt-dab/README.md

 -----------------------------------------------------------------

 - :information_source:  In the repository, the sources for 6.X are in the subdirectory *qt-dab-6.X* and for qt-dab-6.5 in the subdirectory *qt-dab-6.5*.
-The subdirectories contain a *.pro( file with configuration informtion for use with *qmake*, and a *CMakeLists.txt* file with configuration information for use with *cmake*.
+The subdirectories contain a *.pro( file with configuration information for use with *qmake*, and a *CMakeLists.txt* file with configuration information for use with *cmake*.

 - :information_source: Qt-DAB uses - as the name suggests - the Qt framework,
 for the time being still the version 5, it uses further the Qwt (version 6.2) library and the gcc compiler suite.